phantomx39/My-Show/README.md

+#  My SHOW
 #  Movie Ticket Booking System-PHP
 Movie Ticket Booking System, back-end coded with PHP and front-end coded with Bootstrap, CSS, HTML, and Javascript and used MySql in the database.

 The Movie Ticket Booking System facilitates the users to enquire about the